UbhiTS/outlook-domain-mail-organizer/README.md

 I hope this helps keep your inboxes clean!

 ## Experience
    - If the **sender, or one of the recipients (to, cc)** is from the domain @xyz.com, it will land in the xyz.com folder.
-- if the **subject** contains the customers domain, or any keyword defined in the description of the folder, mail will be moved to that folder
+   - if the **subject** contains the customers domain, or any **keyword defined in the description of the folder**, mail will be moved to that folder
-- if the **body** contains the customers domain, or any keyword defined in the description of the folder, mail will be moved to that folder
+   - if the **body** contains the customers domain, or any **keyword defined in the description of the folder**, mail will be moved to that folder
-- else leave it in inbox for you to review and archive
+   - else leave it in inbox for you to review and archive later

 ## Caution (update > almost fixed with background tasks on STA threads)